-This Spaghetti Pie with Mushrooms, Peas and Pancetta is comfort food that’s perfect for a crowd!
-So savory and delicious!
+This Spaghetti Pie with Mushrooms, Peas and Pancetta is comfort food that’s perfect for a cozy night in.
+It’s a tasty weeknight family dinner, but fancy enough for weekend guests too.
+It’s savory and delicious!

 Are you familiar with spaghetti pie?